RoopeLuukkainen/ASPA/README.md

 }
 ```

-However to directly cite to this repository use "Cite this repository" to get Zenodo link.
+However, if you wish to cite directly this repository use "Cite this repository" to get Zenodo link.

 ## Repository structure